da1nerd/prism/README.md

 This project was largely inspired by ["The Benny Box"](https://www.youtube.com/channel/UCnlpv-hhcsAtEHKR2y2fW4Q) and his [3D Game Engine Tutorial](https://www.youtube.com/watch?v=ss3AnSxJ2X8&list=PLEETnX-uPtBXP_B2yupUKlflXBznWIlL5&index=1).
 Thanks for all the good tutorials Benny!

-This is a demo of the game that was hacked together in the samples directory.
-Don't take any best practice tips from the game code.
-It's simply a rushed proof of concept.
+This is a work in progress as I follow tutorials and wrap my head around game development.

+## Demo
+[This is a demo game](https://youtu.be/-IyXs2Dqs2o) that I hacked together using another tutorial.
+The source is under `samples` but be warned the code is quite ugly.
+This game simply illustrates that the engine actually works even with it's limited feature set.

 [![Game demo](./samples/game_thumbnail.png)](https://youtu.be/-IyXs2Dqs2o)